A Family Tradition Continues - Presented by the Arts Council with the Downtown Alliance.

 On Friday, Nov.
 24, 2017, Historic Downtown Fayetteville will again be transformed into a unique and wonderful experience.
-So roll back the clock with us for A Dickens Holiday from 1 to 9 p.m.!
+So roll back the clock with us for the 18th annual A Dickens Holiday from 1 to 9 p.m.!

 Horse-drawn carriages roll down Hay Street carrying shoppers the old-fashioned way, past merchants’ windows adorned with beautiful Victorian holiday decorations, past artisans and vendors of all sorts of delightful treats.
 Joyful children pose with Father Christmas for memory-laden pictures.
 The smells of cider and gingerbread permeate the chilly air.
 And there is Ebenezer Scrooge himself, pursued by the ghost of Jacob Marley.